The Bus Rapid Transit Investment Problem: Numerical Experiments for Artificial Instances

 The cost pattern $\alpha_1$ varies between uniform costs per segment (UNIT), a pattern with higher costs in the center of the line (MIDDLE), and an ENDS pattern to contrast with the others by having the segments with the highest upgrade costs at the ends of the line.
 The MIDDLE cost pattern could result, e.g., from upgrades in the inner city being more complicated, while ENDS could represent outside-city upgrades involving highway lanes that are very expensive to upgrade.
 The cost patterns together with the (fixed) infrastructure improvements are depicted in \Cref{fig:costs} in the Appendix.

-Also the volume and the distribution of the passenger demand of the line impact the solutions.
+Also the volume and the distribution of the potential passengers of the line impact the solutions.
 The three different load profiles resulting from the three demand patterns $\alpha_2$ (\EvenDemand{}, \LargeStationsDemand{}, \EndStationsDemand{}) are depicted in \Cref{fig:demand}, with the height of the bar indicating the load per segment, and the colored shading indicating the length of the boarded passengers' paths.
 Thus, \LargeStationsDemand{} results typically in shorter path lengths than \EndStationsDemand{} and \EvenDemand{}, whereas \EndStationsDemand{} has especially many passengers traveling from one end station to the other one.
 Moreover, \EvenDemand{} has fewer passengers traveling around the terminals of the line than the other two.
+For additional information regarding the locations of stations with high demand along the line and the travel distances of passengers in these demand patterns, see \Cref{fig:graphs} and \Cref{fig:hist-distances} in the Appendix.

 The budget split $\beta$ describes the distribution of the total available investment budget among the municipalities.
 We consider a distribution according to equal shares (EQUAL), proportional to the costs required for upgrading all segments in a municipality (COST), and according to the total passenger volume that flows in and out of the stations belonging to the municipality (PASS).